Skip to main content

 [!WARNING]

 NautilusTrader currently exceeds the rate limit for Jupyter notebook logging (stdout output).
-As a result, the log_level in the examples is set to ERROR.
+Therefore, we set the log_level to ERROR in the examples.
 Lowering this level to see more logging will cause the notebook to hang during cell execution.
-We are investigating a fix, which may involve either raising the configured rate limits for Jupyter or throttling the log flushing from Nautilus.
+We are investigating a fix that may involve either raising the configured rate limits for Jupyter or throttling the log flushing from Nautilus.

 Development